dvDock/dvDock/README.md

-- 👋 Hi, I’m @dvDock
+- 👋 Hi, I’m @dvDock ( Dharmender Singh )
-- 👀 I’m interested in ...
+- 👀 I’m interested in Coding.
+I love to work on live project and team collbration
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning vueJS and div dive in Tailwind CSS.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on dev team for regular work.
-- 📫 How to reach me ...
+- 📫 How to reach me by Upwork or email : webdsr77@gmail.com

 <!---
 dvDock/dvDock is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.